Ocramius/ocramius.github.com/source/_posts/2014-12-11-roave-security-advisories-protect-against-composer-packages-with-security-issues.md

 ---

 <p>
-    Since it's almost christmas, it's also time to release a new project that I've been thinking of for quite some time.
+    Since it's almost christmas, it's also time to release a new project!
 </p>

 <p>